Generating All Balanced Parentheses: A Deep Dive Into An Interview Question

 Given a positive integer nn , write a program that prints all strings of length 2n2n consisting of only open and closed parentheses that are balanced.

-Balanced here means what you're likely very familiar with as a coder: every open parenthesis must have a matching closed one and they must be correctly nested.
-More accurately defined, a balanced string of length 2n2n contains nn instances of '(' and nn instances of ')', and every prefix of the string must contain at least as many open parentheses as closed ones.
+Balanced here means what you're likely familiar with as a coder: every open parenthesis must have a matching closed one and they must be correctly nested.
+More accurately, a balanced string of length 2n2n contains nn instances of '(' and nn instances of ')', and every prefix of the string must contain at least as many open parentheses as closed ones.
 For example, '(())' and '()()' are both balanced but ')(()' and '()))' are not.

-Let's look at a few examples.
-For n=1n = 1 we have just '()'.
-For n=2n = 2 we get two options '(())' and '()()'.
+For n=1n = 1 , there is only '()'.
+For n=2n = 2 we get two options: '(())' and '()()'.
 For n=3n = 3 the following are all the possibilities:

 ()()()